jiaMery/SmartMultiModeChatBot/README.md

 ![Example Image](images/webui7.jpg)

 # Quick Start
-Start Stack on Amazon Web Service
+Deploying this solution on Amazon Web Service.

 If you have AWS Account, you can:
 1. Navigate to AWS CloudFormation
 2. Specify this [template](template/smartChatbot.yaml)